ONAC Administers A Variety of Programs:

 Coordinator of Two National Native Asset Building Networks:

 1).
 ONAC administers the Native EITC/VITA Network which is comprised of Native VITA site coordinators and advocates.
 The purpose of the network is to share resources and opportunities, to provide a platform for interaction among Native site coordinators, and to bring concerns from Native VITA sites to appropriate parties.
 To complete the ONAC Native EITC/VITA survey and/or to join the related directory, go to https://www.surveymonkey.com/r/ONACVITA.
 Those interested in joining the network may contact Patsy Schramm, ONAC Native EITC/VITA Coordinator, at edgpj@aol.com.
+Recently, ONAC signed a national partnership agreement with the IRS as part of its efforts to support Native VITA programs.

 Related to the coordination of both of these national Native initiatives, ONAC is also providing advanced Child Tax Credit outreach to connect Native families to the IRS non-filer portal and www.GetCTC.org/ONAC.
 ONAC is providing national Native CTC outreach and linking such efforts to the Get Banked Indian Country initiative.